Russia wants allies, so it is hosting an Africa summit. Food security and Wagner are key questions

 “I think you could see Africans beginning to vote with their feet,” he said.
 “This is a decisive moment for both Africa and Putin in their relationship.”

 Putin has repeatedly said that Russia would offer free grain to low-income African countries now that the grain deal has been terminated.
-"The countries in need will definitely receive the necessary assurances regarding their need for agricultural products” during the summit, Russian Deputy Foreign Minister Sergei Vershinin said last week.
+“I want to give assurances that our country is capable of replacing the Ukrainian grain both on a commercial and free-of-charge basis,” Putin said in a statement Monday, asserting that Russia shipped almost 10 million tons of grain to Africa in the first half of this year.

 The Russian military company Wagner, after its brief rebellion against Moscow, will be an urgent issue for countries like Sudan, Mali and others who contract with the mercenary group in exchange for natural resources like gold.
 Russia’s foreign minister has said Wagner’s work in Africa will continue.